usethesource/rascal-website/_posts/2013-07-29-dsl-in-36-lines-of-code.md

 <span class="Keyword">syntax</span> State = <span class="Comment">@Foldable</span> state: <span class="Constant">"state"</span> Id name Trans* out;
 <span class="Keyword">syntax</span> Trans = trans: Id event <span class="Constant">":"</span> Id to;</code></pre>

-A state machine consists of a number of named state declarations, where each state contains transitions to other states (identified by name).
+A state machine consists of a number of named state declarations, where each state contains transitions to other states (identified by name) when a certain event happens.
 The grammar reuses identifier syntax and whitespace convention from the standard library.
 Each non-terminal defines a *type*.
 Parse trees are typed values like any other value in Rascal.
 As a result, you can write functions that process such trees.